vidarsko/ComFiT/docs/ClassQuantumMechanics.md

 # Class: Quantum Mechanics

 Quantum mechanics is one of the most classic examples of field theories in physics.
+The Schrödinger equation is a partial differential equation that describes how the quantum state of a physical system changes over time.

 In this class, we simulate quantum mechanics through the evolution of the Schrödinger equation.